Anthony MartinProfessor of PracticeHonors Program Coordinator

 Research

-Anthony (Tony) J. Martin is trained mostly as a geologist and paleontologist, but his main research interest is in ichnology, the study of modern and fossil traces.
-Among his fossil discoveries or co-discoveries are: the only known burrowing dinosaur; the oldest dinosaur burrows in the geologic record; the oldest fossil crayfish in the Southern Hemisphere; the oldest bird tracks in Australia; and the only known iguana nesting burrow in the geologic record.
+Anthony (Tony) J. Martin is trained mostly as a geologist and paleontologist, but his main research interest is ichnology, the study of modern and fossil traces.
+His fossil discoveries or co-discoveries include: the only known burrowing dinosaur; the oldest dinosaur burrows in the geologic record; the oldest fossil crayfish in the Southern Hemisphere; the oldest bird tracks in Australia; and the only known iguana nesting burrow in the geologic record.

-Dr. Martin is also the author of two editions of a popular college textbook, Introduction to the Study of Dinosaurs (Wiley-Blackwell), as well as Life Traces of the Georgia Coast (Indiana University Press), Dinosaurs Without Bones and The Evolution Underground (both with Pegasus Books), and Tracking the Golden Isles (University of Georgia Press).
-He is active on Twitter as @Ichnologist.
+Dr. Martin is the author of Life Traces of the Georgia Coast (Indiana University Press), Dinosaurs Without Bones, The Evolution Underground (both with Pegasus Books), Tracking the Golden Isles (University of Georgia Press), and Life Sculpted (University of Chicago Press), among other books.
 In 2015, in recognition of his significant contributions to research, teaching, and public service, he was elected as a Fellow in The Explorers Club and a Fellow in the Geological Society of America.

-Opportunities for undergraduate research with Dr. Martin include those of modern or fossil animal traces, such as tracks and burrows.
+Opportunities for undergraduate research with Dr. Martin include topics dealing with modern or fossil animal traces, such as tracks and burrows.
 Students can also earn ENVS 299, 399, 495, and 499 credit by working on the Georgia Coast Atlas Project with Dr. Martin or Michael Page (Department of Environmental Sciences).
-The project is a partnership between Emory's University's Department of Environmental Sciences, Department of History, and Emory's Center for Digital Scholarship, using digital scholarship to explore the ecological and geographic dimensions of the Georgia coast.
+The project is a partnership between Emory's University's Department of Environmental Sciences, Department of History, and Emory's Center for Digital Scholarship, using digital scholarship to explore the ecological and cultural dimensions of the Georgia coast.

 Books

 Martin, A.J.
-Life Sculpted: Tales of the Animals, Plants, and Fungi that Drill, Break, and Scrape to Shape Earth.
-University of Chicago Press, Chicago, Illinois.
-Manuscript approved and in production; anticipated publication in April 2023.
+2023 Life Sculpted: Tales of the Animals, Plants, and Fungi that Drill, Break, and Scrape to Shape Earth.
+University of Chicago Press, Chicago: 369 p.

 Martin, A.J.
 2020.
 Tracking the Golden Isles: The Natural and Human Histories of the Georgia Coast.
 University of Georgia Press, Athens, Georgia: 304 p.